matteo-misurati/matteo-misurati.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Greetings!
-I am a PhD student based in Ferrara, Italy, working in non-commutative algebra, mostly on braided monoidal categories and quasi-Hopf algebras.
+I am a mathematician based in Ferrara, Italy, working in non-commutative algebra, mostly on braided monoidal categories and quasi-Hopf algebras.
+I aim to discover beautiful structures and foster public interest in pure mathematics.

 For any question, don't hesitate to send me an email at: `matteo.misurati[at]unife.it`